GravityShark0/GravWM/README.md

 i have 2 options
 remain suckless with dwm or
-use awesomewm, quitle, xmonad, or bspwm to save my sanity
+use awesomewm, qtitle, xmonad, or bspwm to save my sanity

 option 1
 To be included: